 The Victorian Government is partnering with Warrnambool City Council and South West TAFE to deliver the $20.25 million Warrnambool Learning and Library Hub.

-The hub will replace the existing 40-year-old municipal library in Liebig Street, with library members and visitors able to enjoy all the current library facilities in new, larger, modern and accessible spaces.
+The new building will replace the existing library in Liebig Street, with library members and visitors able to enjoy all the current library services in new, larger, modern and accessible spaces.
 It will provide more spaces for meetings, social activities and programs.

-Over the coming months, there will be a range of opportunities for the Warrnambool and surrounding communities to share their vision, ideas and opinions during the lifespan of the project, and the public will be notified when the consultation phase commences.
+Over the coming months there will be a range of opportunities for the Warrnambool and surrounding communities to share their vision, ideas and opinions during the lifespan of the project, and the public will be notified when the consultation phase begins.

 This exciting new community space in the CBD will be a place that brings together library facilities and other new services to meet the needs of both the community and South West TAFE students and staff, in new and refurbished buildings at the TAFE’s Warrnambool Campus.

 The hub will house our new community library, along with the latest technology, resource materials and shared spaces to expand and improve educational facilities and provide better access for residents, visitors and South West TAFE students and staff.

 Where will the new Leaning and Library Hub be located?

 The hub will be located centrally on South West TAFE’s Warrnambool campus (see image above).

 It is expected that the facilities will open early to mid-2022.

 Who is responsible for the Learning and Library Hub if it is on the SWTAFE campus?